solomonic-mechanism/contract/README.md

 # Solomonic.sol

-Solidity implementation of the mechanism described in Joshua S. Gans & Richard Holden (2022), ["A Solomonic Solution to Ownership Disputes: An Application to Blockchain Front-Running"](https://ssrn.com/abstract=4034666)
+Solidity implementation of the mechanism described in Joshua S. Gans & Richard Holden (2022), ["A Solomonic Solution to Ownership Disputes: An Application to Blockchain Front-Running"](https://ssrn.com/abstract=4034666).
+Read a summary on [Medium](https://joshgans.medium.com/lighting-the-ethereum-dark-forest-d0835f012c67).

 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).